kyverno/kyverno/test/conformance/kuttl/generate/clusterpolicy/cornercases/clone-list-sync-same-trigger-source-update-source/README.md

 ## Expected Behavior

 The new downstream resource should be created after the trigger is updated.
-Otherwises the test fails.
+Otherwise the test fails.

 ## Reference Issue(s)